browserengineering/book/book/forms.md

         # ...
 ```

-These `input` and `button` elements need to be visually distinct so
+The `input` and `button` elements need to be visually distinct so the
-the user can easily find them.
-With our browser's limited styling
+user can find them easily.
+Our browser's styling capabilities are
-capabilities, let's go with a style like this:
+limited, so let's use background color to do that:

 ``` {.css}
 input {